Use puffy paint and tag board to create these cute Gingerbread Holiday Magnets! A fun way to display your holiday cards! Free template with tutorial.

 On the Eighth Day of a Crafty Christmas…

 Yay, Christmas Cards!
 I absolutely love receiving holiday cards in the mail!
 Not only is it fun to get snail mail – but I love hearing from family and friends around the holidays.
-I love photo cards, artsy cards, yearly newsletters, cheesy pictures – I pretty much love it all!
+I love photo cards, artsy cards, yearly newsletters, cheesy pictures – all of it.

 I have seen so many clever ways of displaying holiday cards and have often thought about making something, but my cards usually end up on the fridge.
 So I decided to create some fun holiday magnets to bring out at Christmas time to display all of our pretty cards!